-One aspect for future research is the problem of later changing keystates.
-The surgeon may want to modify a once created keystate, if aspects during the planning occur that were not obvious as the keystate was created.
+There are some visualization techniques, especially used in surgical planning, that can be integrated in the concept of keystates in the future: Since measurements are important for many surgical questions, the definition of recurrent measures (e.g. all distances between a tumor and surrounding vessels) can be accomplished using an extended version of the keystates.
+Another aspect for future research is the problem of later changing keystates.
+The surgeon may want to modify a once created keystate, if new aspects occur during the planning.
 Instead of creating a new keystate (what would be nevertheless an efficient option), the modifications and explorations in new datasets may influence the original keystate.
 Another open question is the transfer of keystates between different surgical areas.
 Keystates created for liver surgery planning may be used in orthopedics.
 It seems to be an interesting option, if a surgeon can transfer a visual appealing visualization or animation from a colleague to his own visualizations.